 - You may need to attend daily progress meetings to keep the team up to date.
 You will need to explain what you have done and what your plan is - just tell it like it is.

-It's possible to enter this career without a degree but the majority of new entrants have studied at higher education level to achieve an HND or a degree.
-If you haven't studied a course which includes VFX but have studied at university or college subjects such as media, media production, media technology, graphic design or photography, it's possible to start as a runner and work your way up.
+It's possible to enter this career without a degree, but the majority of new entrants have studied at higher education level to achieve an HND or a degree.
+If you haven't studied a course which includes VFX but have studied subjects such as media, media production, media technology, graphic design or photography, it's possible to start as a runner and work your way up.

 Relevant subjects include: